nerudaj/dgm-sdk/project-template/Readme.md

 The environment also comes with prepared unit testing infrastructure as well as simple benchmarking sandbox.

-## Prerequisities
+## Dependencies

- * cmake 3.19 - Newer versions have some issues with FetchContent
+ * cmake 3.19 - Newer versions might have some issues with FetchContent
- * Up to date Visual Studio 2019
+ * newest Visual Studio

 All required dependencies (dgm-lib, SFML, TGUI, etc) are automatically downloaded and linked via CMake.